LegacyNetworkAG/Vesting_Contract/README.md

 - should revert because it is not the contract's owner who calls the function
 - reverts because there are more than 180 addresses
 - regular pass
-- test if it reverts if it tries to add an existing address as a new vester in a separate call
+- should revert if it tries to add an existing address as a new vester in a separate call
+- should revert if we tried to add more users without sending more tokens to the contract
+- should pass if we tried to add more users after sending more tokens to the contract

 ## release